ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - WTMI_IMG

-        For Armada37x0 only, the path of the binary can point to an image which does nothing, an image which supports EFUSE or a customized CM3 firmware binary.
+        The path of the binary can point to an image which does nothing, an image which supports EFUSE or a customized CM3 firmware binary.
 The default image is ``fuse.bin`` that built from sources in WTP folder, which is the next option.
 If the default image is OK, then this